kevin451s/Project1/README.md

 Problems with program include awkward display on certain devices due to no media queries.
 My reset button also doesn't work.
 I will work on these in the future.
 I will also perhaps work on a score board in the future.

 #MVP
-1.Start Button actually starts the game
+1. Start Button actually starts the game
-2.2 different categories to choose from
+2. 2 different categories to choose from
-3.The game changes the divs color to green or red depending on whether the user answered a question right.
+3. The game changes the divs color to green or red depending on whether the user answered a question right.